One of the strangest subclasses available to Bards in D&D 5e is the College of Creation.

 Any situation you find yourself in becomes a part of your creative process at this point.
 Whatever you or your party need is just a Performance away now!

-As a Bard of the College of Creation, you are familiar with the Song of Creation.
+As a Creation Bard, you are familiar with the Song of Creation.
 You might be adventuring to gain creative inspiration as you pursue mastery of this powerful art.

 Like we covered earlier, some cultures (like Gnomes, Dwarves, and Dragonborn) in particular really hold these Bards in high esteem.
 If your character isn’t from one of these cultures, have they had interactions with that culture that inspired them on this path?